Trust Exercises

 When creating my own music I often get this strange feeling that I’m not the one making the decisions.
 Instead, I let the music tell me what it wants, at least when it speaks clearly enough.
 While in many ways my next album is bringing together all of my past musical experience, my voice isn’t the only new and intimidating element it asked of me.

-For my whole musical life the idea of writing drums has intimated me.
+For my whole musical life the idea of writing drums has intimidated me.
 I’ve enjoyed collaborations with drummers, but whenever I’ve tried myself I felt that somehow they weren’t “proper” drum beats, or that they were missing something.
 Luckily much of my music doesn’t need percussion, but some songs on my next album asked me for drums, and who am I to deny them?

 Through much trial and error, and a little more error, I wrote basic versions of the drum parts.
 They didn’t sound amazing, but I had to trust the songs, and so I committed.
 I invited Ezra Donnelly to play the drums, and interpret the basic parts I had written, and Matt Gunn to engineer – whose previous job, I found out later, was working for Nils Frahm.
 I hadn’t met either of them before, so I would be trusting them as well.